MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/crendererinputpin-queryid.md

 ## <a name="remarks"></a>Comentários

-Esse método aloca a cadeia de caracteres largos "em" e a atribui ao parâmetro *ID* .
-O chamador deve liberar a memória alocada, usando a função **CoTaskMemFree** .
+Esse método aloca a cadeia de caracteres largos "In" e a atribui ao *parâmetro Id.* O chamador deve liberar a memória alocada usando a **função CoTaskMemFree.**

 ## <a name="requirements"></a>Requisitos